crt25/collimator/docs/guides/add-new-analysis.md

 ### Filter

-To use a criterion as a filter, you must define an instance of `CriterionFilterDefinition<>` must in `frontend/src/components/dashboard/criteria`.
+To use a criterion as a filter, you must define an instance of `CriterionFilterDefinition<>` in `frontend/src/components/dashboard/criteria`.

 For the example that counts condition statements, this may look like: